Straight to the Point

 - Programmable: No

-What we liked: Brass tacks: The Aeropress is really cheap and the most portable coffee maker we've ever tested.
+What we liked: Brass tacks: The Aeropress is really cheap and super portable.
 It's lightweight (half a pound), and can be popped in a backpack or carry-on bag.
-It also makes really good coffee, and it's respected within the coffee industry.
-The Aeropress is good on its own, the Fellow Prismo makes it even better.
-The Aeropress works best when it's inverted, but that can be precarious.
+It also makes great coffee, and it's respected within the industry.
+The Aeropress is good on its own, but the Fellow Prismo makes it even better.
+The Aeropress works best when it's inverted, which can be precarious.
 The Prismo allows you to brew right-side up and avoid flipping it upside-down.

 Key Specs